History of the Brooklyn Nets: 2001–2004: Making the finals

 Before the 2002–03 season, the Nets traded Van Horn and MacCulloch to obtain Dikembe Mutombo from the 76ers.
 The move to improve the team did not work, as Mutombo sat out most of the season with a wrist injury, and received little time in the playoffs due to differences with coach Byron Scott.
 Despite Mutombo's absence, the Nets finished 49–33 and repeated as Atlantic Division Champions.
 Kidd in the process had his best season ever and contributions from Kenyon Martin, Richard Jefferson, and Sixth Man of The Year runner-up Lucious Harris.
 In the 2003 NBA playoffs, they won their second consecutive Eastern Conference Championship.
 They defeated the Milwaukee Bucks in the first round of the playoffs four games to two, then swept the Celtics and Detroit Pistons in consecutive series to advance to the 2003 NBA Finals, this time facing the Western Conference Champion San Antonio Spurs.
 They split the first four games in the series.
-At the same time, the Nets' home court hosted the New Jersey Devils third Stanley Cup celebration in nine years, following their 3–0 win over the Mighty Ducks of Anaheim in Game 7 of the Stanley Cup Finals.
+At the same time, the Nets' home court hosted the New Jersey Devils third Stanley Cup celebration in nine years, after their 3–0 win over the Mighty Ducks of Anaheim in Game 7 of the Stanley Cup Finals.
 However, the Nets played erratically in a Game 5 loss at home to go down in the series three games to two.
-In Game 6, the Nets led the Spurs by 10 points on the road with 10 minutes remaining, but the Spurs went on a 19–0 run to take the title in six games, which denied the state of New Jersey the distinction of having both NBA and NHL titles in the same year.
+In game 6, the Nets led the Spurs by 10 points on the road with 10 minutes remaining, but the Spurs went on a 19–0 run to take the title in six games, which denied the state of New Jersey the distinction of having both NBA and NHL titles in the same year.

-Following the 2003 Finals, Kidd became a free agent and the Spurs pursued him.
+After the 2003 Finals, Kidd became a free agent and the Spurs pursued him.
 However, Kidd re-signed with the Nets, stating that he had "unfinished business" in New Jersey.
 Another factor in Kidd's decision was the signing of free-agent Alonzo Mourning.
 But Mourning's tenure with the Nets would be disastrous, as he missed most of the 2003–04 season due to a kidney ailment.